dplusplus1024/ecdsa-bitcoin-nonces/BIP.md

 RFC 6979 fixes the first two by deriving `k` deterministically from the key and the message.
 Most Bitcoin wallets do something close to it — but only close, because nothing says exactly what a compliant signer does.
-Bitcoin Core and Electrum mix a counter into the derivation to grind for smaller signatures; libsecp256k1 accepts an extra 32-byte input that most callers leave empty; some wallets still take `k` straight from the system RNG.
+Bitcoin Core grinds for smaller signatures with a counter; other wallets grind with their own variations; some still take `k` straight from the system RNG.
 Two honest wallets can sign the same input and produce different signatures, and a user has no way to tell that mismatch from a backdoor.

-Full determinism is not the end state either.
-A device that signs the exact same way every time is a device an attacker can run twice — under a glitched clock, or a power probe — and compare runs.
-BIP 340 answers this for Schnorr by mixing fresh randomness (`aux_rand`) into the nonce; ECDSA has no written equivalent.
+Pinning down one derivation turns "compare two devices' signatures" into a real audit.

-And no amount of determinism helps against a signer that lies, because the user cannot see inside the device.
+Determinism still does nothing against a malicious signer, because the user cannot see inside the device.
 The practical defence is to let a second device contribute randomness to the nonce and then check that it was used.
 That protocol, anti-exfil, has shipped in hardware since 2021 — and is specified nowhere outside library source and blog posts, with no PSBT representation and therefore no interoperability.

-This document covers all three: one nonce function, one optional extra input, and one protocol for host-verifiable nonces.
+This document covers both: one deterministic derivation for a signer working alone, and one protocol for adding verifiable entropy when two devices share the job.

 ## Specification